rebelsky/sams-assorted-musings-reflections/crashplan-softlinks-2023-05-09.md

 cat: file2.txt: No such file or dir
 ```

 Things are already looking bad.  `file1.txt` and `file2.txt` don't seem to link correctly.
-The "No such file or dir" error is a bit confusing, since we see `file1.txt` and `file2.txt`, but the error is about the file they link to.
+The "No such file or dir" error is a bit confusing since we see `file1.txt` and `file2.txt`, but the error is about the file they link to.

 Where do those links point?